michaelway/KASParClean/README.md

 # KASParclean

-> KASPar clean is an R package created to speed up the processing of fluorescence genotyping data produced by a LightCycler480.
+An R package which speeds up the processing of endpoint-genotyping data files exported from a LightCycler480.

 ##Dependencies
 **NONE**